Girl of the Port: Plot

 Jim, a British lord, suffers from a pyrophobia that he developed during the war.
 Unable to cope with his condition, he flees civilization, coming to rest in the island paradise of Suva in Fiji.
 As he is attempting to drink himself into forgetfulness, he meets Josie, a showgirl stranded on the island.
-Josie's friend Kalita convinced the owner of the bar to hire Josie.
+Josie's friend Kalita convinces the owner of the bar to hire Josie.
 As Jim and Josie develop a liking for one another, local heavy McEwen becomes jealous.

 When McEwen challenges Jim to a fight, Jim demurs, causing those around him to believe that he has a cowardly streak, but Josie continues to believe in him.
 McEwen intensifies his animosity toward Jim, taunting him into following McEwen to the nearby island of Benga, where McEwen intends to force Jim to participate in the local custom of firewalking.
 Jim, forced to confront his fear, overcomes it and passes through the fire pit.
 He then defeats McEwen in a fight and ends up with Josie.